This Web Page is Memory

 me several worried moments.
 I suffered

-the usual childhood ailments in turn – Whooping Cough, and Chicken Pox one
+the usual childhood ailments in turn – Whooping Cough and Chicken Pox one year,

-my most serious health problem in childhood occurred at about seven years of
+serious health problem in childhood occurred at about seven years of age, when

-age, when I developed Ulcerative Colitis, which was dubiously blamed on the
+I developed Ulcerative Colitis, which was dubiously blamed on the bland wartime

-several years I was not allowed to eat any fruit unless all the skin and pips
+was not allowed to eat any fruit unless all the skin and pips had been

 a school friend had both contracted the disease in their late teens and had